 that reflects what is stated in the University's Executive Policy E2.210.

 The policy states that all web content produced by the University should be in compliance with Federal Section 508 guidelines by meeting the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA criteria as outlined at http://www.hawaii.edu/policy/ep2.210.
 Therefore, all new web content published by the University offices should be fully compliant with Section 508 guidelines.
 Existing content should be checked for compliance, and remediated on a prioritized basis in accordance with time and resource availability.
 Any legal mandate may obligate remediation on a specified timeline.

 Please refer to the UH Guidelines for Accessible Technology and Digital Media at http://www.hawaii.edu/access/uhguidelines.html and to Information on Website Accessibility at http://hawaii.edu/access/webaccess.html, for more information on how to make your web content accessible.

-By choosing this option, you are able to have full control over your CMS compatible with our technical details.
-Therefore, you will be responsible for manually installing the CMS, and ensuring its core/version and components are up-to-date.
-Your department is always required to have a dedicated technically knowledgeable website administrator on hand to address any technical issues with the website.
+By choosing to manage your own content management system installation, you have full control over your CMS as long as compatible with our technical details.
+You will be responsible for manually installing the CMS, and ensuring its core/version and components are kept up-to-date.
+Your department is required to always have a dedicated technically knowledgeable website administrator available to address any technical issues with the website.
 At no time will ITS maintain the CMS because the department cannot provide its own website administrator.

 ITS will be running frequent scans for any vulnerabilities on any CMS installed under our hosting service.
-If your website is compromised the first time for failure to maintain your CMS, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
+If your website is compromised the first time for failure to maintain your CMS and its components, your website will be quarantined (pulled from public viewing) and you will be issued a first warning.
 A second violation will result in a ban from UH Hosting Website Services for a 6-month period.
 A third violation will result a permanent ban from the UH Hosting Website Service.